Wake-induced response of vibro-impacting systems: Abstract

 \section{Abstract}

-{This study investigates the bifurcation behaviour of wake-induced vibro-impacting systems considering fluid-structure interaction (FSI).
-The primary structure and the near wake dynamics are modelled as a harmonic oscillator a Van der Pol oscillator, respectively, and are weakly coupled to each other.
-A non-deformable barrier obstructing the motion of the oscillator gives rise to the impacting dynamics.
-Instantaneous velocity reversal occurs when the structure impacts with this barrier.
-Qualitative changes in the dynamical behaviour of this system are investigated in the context of discontinuity-induced bifurcations (DIBs) resulting from the interaction of fluid flow and non-smoothness from the primary structure.
-Phenomenological behaviour like co-existence of attractors and period-adding cascades of limit cycles leading to chaos are examined.
-Existence of these phenomena are demonstrated via stability analysis using Floquet theory and associated Lyapunov spectra.
-A new approach to capture the impact dynamics of the hybrid system through a transverse discontinuity map is proposed.
-Orbits obtained using this new algorithm is demonstrated to accurately predict both stable and chaotic regimes as observed from the corresponding bifurcation diagrams.
-The effect of the presence of non-smoothness on the lock-in phenomenon in systems that involve fluid-structure interaction is studied for the first time}.
+{The stability and bifurcation behaviour of a wake-induced vibro-impacting oscillator is studied.
+The effects of a discontinuity on the stability of the structure while it is undergoing phase-locked motions due to the surrounding fluid-structure interactions (FSI) are examined.
+The primary structure and the near wake dynamics are modelled as a harmonic oscillator and a Van der Pol oscillator, respectively, and are weakly coupled to each other via acceleration coupling.
+Qualitative changes in the dynamical behaviour of this system are investigated in the context of discontinuity-induced bifurcations (DIBs) that result from the interaction of fluid flow and non-smoothness from the primary structure.
+Phenomenological behaviours like the co-existence of attractors and period-adding cascades of limit cycles separated by chaotic orbits are observed.
+The existence of these phenomena is demonstrated via stability analysis using Floquet theory and the associated Lyapunov spectra.
+In addition, the behaviour of orbits in the local neighbourhood of the barrier is defined using a higher-order transverse discontinuity map.
+This mapping is implemented to obtain the respective Lyapunov exponents.
+Solutions obtained using this modified algorithm are demonstrated to accurately predict both stable and chaotic regimes, as observed from the corresponding bifurcation diagrams.}.

 \keywords{Hybrid systems, Non-smooth dynamics, Vibro-impact, Bifurcation analysis, Floquet theory, Fluid-structure interaction, Vortex induced vibrations}